Fox-ML-infrastructure/Fox-v1-infra/LEGAL/CLA.md

 (c) use by any Affiliate constitutes use by Licensee for purposes of any user, seat, environment, or usage limitations.

-For the avoidance of doubt, each separate legal entity (including each Affiliate) that wishes to use the Software for its own benefit must obtain its own license (typically via a separate Ordering Document), unless expressly stated otherwise in writing by Licensor.
+For the avoidance of doubt, each separate legal entity (including each Affiliate) that wishes to use the Software for its own benefit must obtain its own license via a separate Ordering Document, unless expressly stated otherwise in writing by Licensor.

 14. Audit Rights